How Often Should You Pentest?

 For small and medium-sized enterprises (SMEs) without unique IT needs and when those situations don’t arise, testing should be conducted at least quarterly.
 Continuous testing may not be necessary for most companies as they tend to have a relatively static environment.
 Frequent testing is still important to identify potential vulnerabilities and security risks.
 More complex or large organizations should conduct tests on a near-continuous basis using different tools and processes.

-Airiam is offering a free penetration test to organizations as part of our AirAudit™ offering.
+Airiam is provides penetration testing to organizations as part of our AirAudit™ offering.

 New Resources In Your Inbox